bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 Cap'n Proto allocates a new buffer for each message we unpack, and I wasn't able to figure out a way around that.
 In contrast, the unpacked message format should be where Cap'n Proto shines; its main selling point is that there's [no decoding step](https://capnproto.org/).
-However, accomplishing zero-copy deserialization required code in the private API ([since fixed](https://github.com/capnproto/capnproto-rust/issues/148)), and we still allocate a vector on every read for the segment table.
+However, accomplishing zero-copy deserialization required code in the private API ([since fixed](https://github.com/capnproto/capnproto-rust/issues/148)), and we allocate a vector on every read for the segment table.

 In the end, I put in significant work to make Cap'n Proto as fast as possible, but there were too many issues for me to feel comfortable using it long-term.